 Best used hybrid cars

-This list covers full hybrid cars, sometimes known as 'self-charging' hybrids.
-If you're looking for a used plug-in hybrid car (with more than few miles' electric driving range and that you can plug in to recharge), check out our list of the best used plug-ins you can buy.
+Note that his list covers "full hybrid" cars, sometimes also known as "self-charging" hybrids (particularly by Toyota and Lexus).
+If you're looking for a used plug-in hybrid car (with more than few miles' electric driving range, and that you can plug in to recharge), check out our list of the best used plug-ins you can buy.

 Ford Mondeo Hybrid